-In this section, we describe the cognitive theory of reading comprehension proposed by \citeA{kintsch1978toward}, KvD, and specify how it is relevant to the task of summarization.
-The KvD theory aims to describe the cognitive processes involved in text or speech comprehension, and provides a principled way to make predictions about the content human subjects would be able to recall later.

-According to KvD, discourse comprehension is performed at two levels, micro and macro-level, and discourse is represented with a characteristic structure of content at each level.
+Proposed by \citeA{kintsch1978toward}, the Micro-Macro Structure theory describes the cognitive processes involved in text (or speech) comprehension, and provides a principled way to make predictions about the content human subjects would be able to recall later.
+In this theory, discourse comprehension is performed at two levels, micro and macro-level, and discourse is represented with a characteristic structure of content at each level.
 At the micro level, content structure is modeled after working memory --a type of short-term memory-- and KvD defines precise mechanisms that update and reinforce content in the structure.
 Content at this level is discretized in basic meaningful units by means of linguistic propositions.
 A proposition is denoted as \texttt{predicate(arg$_1$,arg$_2$,...)} where arg$_i$ is a syntactic argument of the predicate (e.g.\ argument to a transitive verb).
-As such, propositions can be interpreted as clauses or short sentences and hence provide more expressivity than words units during comprehension.
+As such, propositions can be interpreted as clauses or short sentences and hence provide more expressivity than word units during comprehension.
 The advantage of using propositions as content units goes beyond the amount of information it can pack.
 A proposition can be linked to another either syntactically or semantically, potentially building entire connected structures of propositions.
-According to KvD theory, working memory holds a coherent organization of content units by making sure that all units are connected e.g.\ in a connected tree.
-Hence, the resulting micro-structure models local coherence and cohesiveness of the text.
+According to KvD theory, working memory holds a cohesive organization of content units by making sure that all units are connected e.g.\ in a connected tree.
+Hence, the resulting micro-structure models cohesive ties in the text.